-In Figure 7-21, the exaggerated vertical scale makes the elevation difference from south to north easy to see.
+In Figure 7-19, the exaggerated vertical scale makes the elevation difference from south to north easy to see.
 It’s also easy to spot the tallest mountain (Olympus Mons) and the deepest crater (Hellas Planitia).

-You can reproduce the plot in Figure 7-21—sans annotation—with the practice_3d_plotting.py program in the Appendix or Chapter_7 folder, downloadable from the book’s website.
+You can reproduce the plot in Figure 7-19—sans annotation—with the practice_3d_plotting.py program in the Appendix or Chapter_7 folder, downloadable from the book’s website.
 The map image can be found in the same folder.

+Practice Project: Mixing Maps

+Make up a new project that adds a bit of science to the site-selection process.
+Combine the MOLA map with a color geology map and find the smoothest rectangular regions within the volcanic deposits at Tharsis Montes (see arrow in Figure 7-20).